ud-cis-discord/ud-cis-discord.github.io/pages/Discord Crash Course.md

 #### <a name="pinging"></a> **Pinging people:**

 Similarly to Twitter, Discord has a feature that allows you to @ people on the same server as you.
 This is called a ping, and it is done by putting an @ in front of someone's Discord name when sending a message.
+It notifies the person directly, adds a (1) to the Discord icon in their notifications bar, and sends them a notification on both desktop Discord and mobile.
 For example:

 <img src="/assets/gifs/ping.gif" alt="A gif of a message being sent to Sage, by pinging Sage with the @ symbol.">